Captain Ulysses fell in love with Ghent’s quaint canals and waterfront. Follow the guide!

 Getting to Ghent by bus

-The bus is a fairly handy and affordable way of reaching Ghent.
+The bus is a fairly handy and affordable way of getting to Ghent.
 You’ll find daily busses departing from Paris, Brussels, Lille and Antwerp.

 Getting to Ghent by train